Coronavirus: Paywave costs should be cut, says Retail NZ boss

 Harford said Visa and Mastercard introduced some changes to fees last year and it was waiting to see if this flowed through to retailers.

 "We just don't know at this stage.
-We haven't quite seen that come thought yet."
+We haven't quite seen that come through yet."

 There have also been suggestions that the transaction limit be raised from $80 to $200.